 - This plugin is also used to create custom registration and profile pages, custom emails and setting up custom redirects.

-- For enable these feature you will have to click on the TML menu in the admin bar to the configure plugin settings.
+- To enable these features you will have to click on the TML menu in the admin bar to the configure plugin settings.

 - Also, check the box that is next to the module, that you want to enable.
 Enabling all modules will also enable the module’s setting tab.